goatshriek/stumpless/INSTALL.md

 # /usr/local/include/stumpless.h
 # <output truncated>

-# re-run the configuration
-cmake -DCMAKE_INSTALL_PREFIX=/usr ../stumpless

-# re-do the install
+# re-do the install with a different prefix
-sudo make install
+sudo cmake --install . --prefix /usr

 # now we see things in the right place!
 cat install_manifest.txt